chaeeun323/.610/README.md

 ## Running the Game

-Open `index.html` in a modern browser or serve the project with a static web server such as `serve` or `http-server`.
+Open `index.html` directly in a modern browser or serve the project with a lightweight static server such as `serve` or `http-server`.

 ## Running Tests